Euphemia1/Euphemia1/README.md

 concise technical documentation, I combine my technical Writing skills with my ability to communicate complex concepts effectively..
+Technology isn't just about trends but a chnace to help others.

+Welcome to my World.
+#Tech-Girl

 <!--  EXCITED CHARACTERS  -->